AI-for-Education/fabdata-llm/README.md

         caller = GPTCaller("my_azure_deployment_1")
         ```

-    - Custom models configurations are deep-merged with the base model configuration, allowing you to set only a subset of custom values for an existing model (e.g. setting the individual api keys for gpt-3.5-turbo in the above example)
+    - Custom model configurations are deep-merged with the base model configuration, allowing you to set only a subset of custom values for an existing model (e.g. setting the individual api keys for gpt-3.5-turbo in the above example)
     - You can still use global environment variables if you prefer.
 The following environment variables will be recognised:

         ```env